tobybreckon/c-examples-ipcv/README.md

 # C Image Processing and Computer Vision OpenCV Teaching Examples

-OpenCV C Image Processing and Computer Vision legacy examples used for teaching, instruction and reference over the years (2006-2010).
+OpenCV C Interface Image Processing and Computer Vision legacy examples used for teaching, instruction and reference over the years (2006-2010).

+_Uses C interface to OpenCV, with additional C++ code - as these examples pre-date the C++ OpenCV interface - available post OpenCV 2.x_

 All tested with OpenCV 2.x and GCC (Linux) and known to work with MS Visual Studio 200x on Win32 / Win64.
 N.B. due to changes in the OpenCV API _these do not generically work with OpenCV > 2.x_ by default.